ErnestAroozoo/GPT-Discord-Chatbot/README.md

-# Discord Chatbot Using GPT-3
+# Discord Chatbot Using OpenAI and ElevenLabs API

 This is a chatbot that utilizes OpenAI's GPT-3 to converse with users in Discord.
 By default, the chatbot takes on the persona of Gawr Gura, a popular Virtual Youtuber.